eantoranz/difflame/README.txt

         if user doesn't specify --color/--no-color options then output will use color if process is connected to a terminal

-    -w: skip space changes (both in diff and blame)
+    -w: skip space changes (in both diff and blame)

     --hints: when printing added lines, provide the hint (one-line summary of the revision) before the lines themselves.